Toccata: Renaissance

-Little is known about the origination of the toccata other than that it was likely adapted from music for festive functions that was written for trumpet and timpani and latter transcribed for the organ or other keyboard instruments.
-The form first appeared in the late Renaissance period.
-It originated in northern Italy.
+Little is known about the origin of the toccata other than that it was likely adapted from music for festive functions that was written for trumpet and timpani and latter transcribed for the organ or other keyboard instruments.
+The form first appeared in the late Renaissance in northern Italy.
 Several publications of the 1590s include toccatas, by composers such as Claudio Merulo, Andrea and Giovanni Gabrieli, Adriano Banchieri, and Luzzasco Luzzaschi.
 These are keyboard compositions in which one hand, and then the other, performs virtuosic runs and brilliant cascading passages against a chordal accompaniment in the other hand.
 Among the composers working in Venice at this time was the young Hans Leo Hassler, who studied with the Gabrielis; he brought the form back with him to Germany.
 It was in Germany where it underwent its highest development, culminating in the work of Johann Sebastian Bach more than a hundred years later.